 - Hours must be earned from a specifically approved organization on the list below.

 - On Book Day, incoming students will be given a Service Log in which hours will be recorded.
 Logs will include a section where representatives from approved organizations must place their signatures in order for hours to count.

 - Non-approved organizations will require submission of an approval form before hours can be done with them.

 - There will no longer be a 4th quarter grade given for completion of service hours.
 All hours (20 for 8th grade, 30 for 9-12th grade) must be completed in order to take the 2nd-semester Theology exam.
 Failure to complete all hours (half must be church hours) will result in an “F” on the exam.

 - Seniors’ service hours will be due on the last day of the 3rd quarter.
-All other students’ service hours will be due on May 1st each year.
-Turning in service hours late, will result in 10 points off the Exam grade.
+All other students’ service hours will be due on April 29th.
+Turning in-service hours late will result in 10 points off the Exam grade.

 - No service hours earned during the previous academic year will be carried over to the next academic year.
-Students can begin earning service hours for the next year the day after the last exam of the school year.
+Students can begin earning service hours for the next academic year starting in May of the previous academic year.